 But I have my memories; I didn’t need the clothes.

-Of the clothes I did actually wear every day, I got rid of my only pair of brown shoes; they were the only piece of leather I owned, having grandfathered them in after I decided to stop wearing leather.
+Of the clothes I did actually wear every day, I got rid of my only pair of brown shoes; they were the only piece of leather I owned, having kept them even after I decided to stop wearing leather.
 Not having brown shoes meant I didn’t need brown socks or khaki slacks.
 It was like an entire section of my wardrobe unraveled once I pulled on the one thread.

 I also got rid of anything white, which will make laundry easier to do.